-3rd, 4th, 5th unexcused tardy-lunch detentions

-6th,7th, 8th unexcused tardy-PM detentions (one hour)

-9th and up unexcused tardy-Saturday School detentions
+- 3rd, 4th, 5th unexcused tardy-lunch detention - 6th,7th, 8th unexcused tardy-PM detentions/lunch detentions - 9th and up unexcused tardy-Saturday School detentions

-Truancy
+TRUANCY

 A "truant" is a child subject to compulsory school attendance who is absent without valid cause from such attendance for a school day or portion thereof.
 The school will make every effort to work with the family to improve current attendance.
 This may include working with the SRO and or the Regional Superintendent Truancy Officer.